Law & Order: Criminal Intent season 10: Guest stars

-Appearing in the episode, titled "Rispetto" (aired May 1, 2011), Jay Mohr guest-starred as a famous and incredibly successful Charlie Sheen-type bad boy.
-Mohr’s character, Nyle Brite, hails from a different area of the arts: He is a "rock star" fashion designer whose every creation turns to gold.
-And his reputation for cocaine benders and call girl-populated parties only skyrockets his career and mints him as the "lovable rogue."
-The plot of the episode includes the murder of a guest at one of Brite’s parties.
-Noelle Beck also guest starred in the episode as Debra, Nyle’s long-suffering but brilliant wife who has managed to withstand 20 years of his antics because she has secrets of her own.
+Appearing in the season premier episode "Rispetto," Jay Mohr guest-stars as Nyle Brite, a famous, successful Charlie Sheen-type bad boy "rock star" fashion designer whose every creation turns to gold.
+His reputation for cocaine benders and call girl-populated parties only skyrockets his career and mints him as the "lovable rogue," until a body turns up.
+Noelle Beck plays Debra, Nyle’s long-suffering wife who has managed to withstand two decades of abuse because she has secrets of her own.
+Spencer Garrett plays Paul Keller, CEO of Nyle's company who has little patience for his drug-fueled antics.
+Neal Huff plays Jay's long-time friend Teddy Scola, a procurer of prostitutes and party favorites who is more than he seems.